 Editor’s note: This article is being updated as more information is available.

-There’s a possible resurrection underway in the mountains of North Carolina.
+There are resurrection efforts underway in the mountains of North Carolina.
+At least, there is a promise of resurrection efforts.

-The popular tourist attraction began stumbling in the 1990s as revenue couldn’t support maintenance needs for rides, such as the famous Red Devil Roller Coaster.
+The popular tourist attraction originally opened in the early 60s but began stumbling in the 90s as revenue couldn’t support maintenance needs for rides, such as the famous Red Devil Roller Coaster.

 There has been work done at the park periodically.
-Still, the investment to get the thing back up and running would be substantial.
+Still, the investment to get the thing back up and running would take a lot of work and be substantial.

 In August of 2021, a key person working on the development for Ghost Town made a rare public speaking appearance.

-The Mountaineer reports that Frankie Wood explained basic plans in front of the local Chamber of Commerce.
-The plans involve an investment of up to $200 million.
+At the time, The Mountaineer reported that Frankie Wood announced an investment of up to $200 million in front of the local Chamber of Commerce.

 During the meeting, he noted that Ghost Town has “totally been through hell”.
-Some buildings will be saved and resurrected, but “not more than a few”.
+While some buildings could be saved and resurrected, it would not be more than “a few”.

-What will a rehabilitated Ghost Town in The Sky look like?
+What would a rehabilitated Ghost Town in The Sky look like?

-In August, Wood noted that the lower level of Ghost Town might look something like “Broadway on the Beach” in Myrtle Beach, which offers shopping, dining and entertainment.
+Wood previously noted that the lower level of Ghost Town might look something like “Broadway on the Beach” in Myrtle Beach, which offers shopping, dining and entertainment.

 What about housing and infrastructure?

-Better infrastructure and housing is a big part of the resurrection plans to help Maggie Valley become the tourist destination it was always meant to be.
+Better infrastructure and housing are a big part of the resurrection plans to help Maggie Valley become the tourist destination it was always meant to be.

 For instance, it is estimated that over 200 employees would be required to run the resurrected Ghost Town in the Sky.
 This means 200 families would require affordable housing in the area.